Nacosta16/Basic-Packet-Tracer-Pinging-Configurations/README.md

 <H2> How to configure these topologies in packet tracer </H2>

- -  <h3> Star Topology </h3>
+   <h3> Star Topology </h3>

- Open Cisco Packet Tracer and drop a switch, located in the bottom left corner, onto the workspace.
+-  <b> Open Cisco Packet Tracer and drop a switch, located in the bottom left corner, onto the workspace </b>

 <img src="https://sigmawire.net/i/03/vz3NqG.png" height="35%" width="35%" alt="VirtualBox set up wizard" />

- Add End Devices, any 2 PC's will be fine
+   - Add End Devices, any 2 PC's will be fine </b>

-Connect Devices using a copper straight through cable to connect each PC to the switch (You can also select the auto icon below to automatically connect the correct cable)
+   - Connect Devices using a copper straight through cable to connect each PC to the switch (You can also select the auto icon below to automatically connect the correct cable)

 <img src="https://sigmawire.net/i/03/FpVB0T.png" height="35%" width="35%" alt="VirtualBox set up wizard" />